johnpiapian/youtube-title-extractor/README.md

 If the second argument[filename] is not provided, it will be set to a default name[titles.xlsx].

 **Do not include the extension name when setting a name for the file.

+For API key create a python file called constants.py and initialize a variable called YOUTUBE_API with the value as your API key.